Chinese Tariffs & The Impact on the Chemical Industry. Content updated as of 10/8/2018.

 Click here for the full Federal Register Submission, and see Annex A.

-Tariff “List 2” includes more products surrounding the chemical industry, and is anticipated to take effect September 2018.
+Tariff “List 2” was finalized on August 23, 2018 and includes more products surrounding the chemical industry.
 Items included on this list are six lines of lubricating oils, two lines of lubricating oil additives, as well as a variety of “plastics, including those mixed with plasticizers”.
 In addition, there is more mechanical equipment listed in this tariff list.

 Click here for the full Federal Register submission, and see Annex C.

-“List 3” is the heavy hitter on the chemical industry, and is scheduled to take effect October 2018.
+“List 3” is the heavy hitter on the chemical industry, and has taken effect as of September 24th, 2018.
 Sections 28, 29 and 38 have the heaviest impact on the chemical industry.
 One of the most notable products included in this list is Dicyandiamide, a product only produced in volume in China, an important import for agricultural applications.

-As of this article, 21 of The Chemical Company’s core products are included on this list.
+Twenty-one of The Chemical Company’s core products are included on this list.
 For a detailed list and up-to-the-minute pricing, please contact your TCC sales representative, or contact us here for general product or quote information.
+Hearings regarding this list took place August 20th through August 26th.
+After these rebuttal comments, the final list of List 3 tariffs will be announced and projected to go into effect.

-Click here to see the full Federal Register submission, with the list including the full annex of the submission.
+Click here to see the full Federal Register submission with the full list of tariff line items both fully and partially covered by the action.

 The Miscellaneous Tariff Bill: Passed (verbally) by the U.S. Senate on July 26, 2018